 - $95 annual fee waived for military and spouses with Chase Military Lending Act

 50,000 Chase Points can become 50,000 Southwest Points, which should be able to buy you at least $750 worth of airfare.
 Multiply times 2 because your companion can fly for free with you and those 50,000 Chase points easily become worth $1500+ of Southwest airfare.

-How to Earn a Southwest Companion Pass for almost 2 Years
+How to Earn a Southwest Companion Pass for 2 Years

 This is an insanely good deal.
 It's amazing more military servicemembers don't take advantage of it considering Chase waives all the annual fees on their personal cards, so you will only have to pay the annual fee on the business card.

-Sometimes the personal card offers a 50,000 point welcome bonus and the business card offers a 60,000 point.
+Sometimes the personal and business Southwest credit cards offer up to a 100,000 point welcome bonus.
 When that's the case, you have an easy path towards the Companion Pass.

 Check my list of best credit cards for military, updated at least monthly.
 You can also sign up for my free, 5 day Ultimate Military Credit Cards Course.
 I will send occasionally send you updates when cards hit all time bonus highs.

 The Southwest Companion pass allows you to fly with a companion and just pay taxes and fees (usually $5.60) on the companion's ticket.
 Military servicemembers and spouses pay no annual fees on personal (not business) Southwest credit cards.

 The easiest way to get the Southwest Companion Pass is through credit card welcome bonuses, like the Southwest Rapid Rewards Performance Business card or the Chase Southwest Rapid Rewards Priority card.